-The Department Honors program in Arts and Sciences is administered by the Charles Center for the Committee on Honors and Interdisciplinary Studies.
+The Departmental Honors program in Arts & Sciences is administered by the Charles Center for the Committee on Honors and Interdisciplinary Studies.
+For questions concerning Departmental Honors, please email email@example.com.

 I. REQUIREMENTS FOR ADMISSION TO DEPARTMENTAL HONORS